 The value of assets collateralising the Bank's secured loans could decline significantly as a result of a general decline in market prices or a decline in the value of the asset class underlying the collateral, which could result in an increase of the impairment recognised for the collateralised loans granted by the Group.
-The Group's commercial activity volumes were strongly influenced, during 2020, by the pandemic.
-If, on the one hand, there was a significant growth in total customer funds, originated by the pandemic and confinement periods, on the other hand there was a contraction in new personal loan production, which was more than offset by the growth in new corporate credit production, deriving from the strong demand for credit lines with state guarantees, created to fight the economic consequences of the pandemic by injecting liquidity into the Portuguese businesses.
-For 2021, the Group's commercial activity is projected to continue its good performance, albeit at a more subdue pace, with further expansion of the volume of the loan portfolio.
+In 2021, the Group's commercial activity continued its good performance, albeit at a more subdue pace, with further expansion of the volume of the loan portfolio.
 Finally, a decline in equity and debt market prices could also have an impact on the quality of the Bank's collateral linked to financial assets leading to a reduction in coverage ratios.

-In light of the Portuguese macroeconomic situation and the Bank's older loan exposures to some of the more vulnerable sectors in the economy, in 2020, the Bank continued to increase the level of coverage through impairments.
+Although the Portuguese macroeconomic recovery and considering the Bank's older loan exposures to some of the more vulnerable sectors in the economy, in 2021, the Bank continued to increase the level of coverage through impairments.